astronomer/docs/software/support.md

 - Your tasks are not running and restarting them didn't fix the issue.
 - Astronomer is experiencing an incident or downtime that is affecting your data pipelines in production.

 **P2:** High impact.
-Ability to use Astro is severely impaired but does not affect critical pipelines in production.
+Ability to use Astronomer Software is severely impaired but does not affect critical pipelines in production.

 Examples: